Lineblocs/site/app/docs/quickstarts/execline-conference-reference.md

 In our example conference, conference members will call into our conference line to speak with our host, regarding some service.

-Our host will then be notified of new members calling, which he can start conferencing with as needed.

 ## How it works

-1. The conference member calls into our conferencing line, and waits for the host to join the line
+1. The conference member calls into our conferencing line and waits for the host to join the line
 2. Our conference host is sent an SMS telling them a new caller is on his conference line
 3. The host then joins his conferencing line to speak with the caller